Beech BE-80 Queen Air

 Key Features for GA Buyers

-• All-Weather Capability: Many B80s were equipped with full de-ice boots and radar, making them legitimate cross-country machines for professional or high-utilization personal use.
+• All-Weather Capability.
+Many B80s were equipped with full de-ice boots and radar, making them legitimate cross-country machines for professional or high-utilisation personal use.

 Trade-offs